 L&F believes that it is in the best interests of L&F's shareholders that L&F obtain the Charter Extension if needed.
-After careful consideration of all relevant factors, the Board has determined that the Extension Amendment Proposal and the Adjournment Proposal are in the best interests of L&F and its shareholders, has declared it advisable and recommends that you vote or give instruction to vote "FOR" such proposals.
+After careful consideration of all relevant factors, the Board has determined that the Extension Amendment Proposal and the Adjournment Proposal are in the best interests of L&F and its shareholders, has declared it advisable and recommends that you vote or give instruction to vote "FOR" the Extension Amendment Proposal and "FOR" the Adjournment Proposal.